sensity-ai/dot/README.md

 *dot* (aka Deepfake Offensive Toolkit) makes real-time, controllable deepfakes ready for virtual cameras injection. *dot* is created for performing penetration testing against e.g. identity verification and video conferencing systems, for the use by security analysts, Red Team members, and biometrics researchers.

-If you want to learn more about *dot* is used for penetration tests with deepfakes in the industry, read [this article by The Verge](https://www.theverge.com/2022/5/18/23092964/deepfake-attack-facial-recognition-liveness-test-banks-sensity-report)
+If you want to learn more about *dot* is used for penetration tests with deepfakes in the industry, read these articles by [The Verge](https://www.theverge.com/2022/5/18/23092964/deepfake-attack-facial-recognition-liveness-test-banks-sensity-report) and [Biometric Update](https://www.biometricupdate.com/202205/sensity-alleges-biometric-onboarding-providers-downplaying-deepfake-threat)

 dot *is developed for research and demonstration purposes.
 As an end user, you have the responsibility to obey all applicable laws when using this program.
 Authors and contributing developers assume no liability and are not responsible for any misuse or damage caused by the use of this program.*